How to Know God’s Disposition and the Result of His Work

 Words of Admonishment

 Aren’t you uncomfortable after hearing these remarks?
 Though you may be unwilling to listen to these words, or unwilling to accept them, they are all facts.
 Because this stage of the work is for God to perform, if you aren’t concerned with God’s intentions, aren’t concerned with God’s attitude, and don’t understand God’s essence and disposition, then in the end you’re the one who will lose out.
 Don’t blame My words for being hard to listen to, and don’t blame them for deflating your enthusiasm.
 I speak the truth; I don’t mean to discourage you.
 No matter what I ask of you, and no matter how you’re required to do it, I hope that you walk the correct path, and hope that you follow God’s way and do not deviate from this path.
-If you do not proceed in accordance to God’s word, and don’t follow His way, then there can be no doubt that you are rebelling against God and have wandered from the correct path.
+If you do not proceed in accordance with God’s word, and don’t follow His way, then there can be no doubt that you are rebelling against God and have wandered from the correct path.
 Thus I feel there are some matters that I must clarify for you, and make you believe unequivocally, clearly, without a shred of uncertainty, and help you explicitly know God’s attitude, God’s intentions, how God perfects man, and in what way He sets the outcomes of man.
 Should there come a day when you’re unable to embark upon this path, then I bear no responsibility, because these words have already been spoken to you very clearly.
 As for how you treat your own outcome—this matter is entirely up to you.
 God has different attitudes regarding the outcomes of different kinds of people.
 He has His own ways of measuring man, and His own standard of requirements.
 His standard of measuring people is one that’s fair to everyone—there is no doubt about that!
 So some people’s fears are unnecessary.
 Are you relieved now?
 That’s it for today.
 Goodbye!